asdfugil/discord.bio/README.md

 ```

 ## Support
-Please open a issue for any bugs/feature requests and ask other questions in my [Discord Server](https://discord.gg/ecdvF948Cj).
+Please open a issue for any bugs/feature requests/help.

 ## Contents
 - [Contents](#Contents)